alexhsamuel/ora/README.md

 ### Platform

 - Requires C++14 and Python 3.6+.
-- Tested on Linux and OSX.
-Not currently tested on Windows.
+- Tested on Linux and MacOS.
+Currently no Windows support.
 - Tested on x86-64 only.